-All persons using the aquatics facility during recreational swim (lap swimming and open swim) must swipe their Wildcat Card at the CSC Service Desk.
-Once they are at the pool area they must sign-in on the iPad with their W Number or as a Guest.
+All persons using the aquatics facility during the recreational swim (lap swimming and open swim) must swipe their Wildcat Card at the CSC Service Desk.
+Once they are at the pool area they must sign in on the iPad with their W Number or as a Guest.

 Participants of academic classes, Campus Recreation classes, and rental groups do not need to sign in; however, the lifeguard on duty must obtain a patron count for these activities.